Hiring Process Overview

 Work Study vs. Non Work Study

 Some students may be hired through the work study program.
 Work study is a type of financial aid that is awarded to students who have demonstrated need via their Free Application for Federal Student Aid (FAFSA).
 In addition to having need they must also complete their application process for financial aid in a timely manner because work study funds are limited.
 Work Study is awarded on a first come, first served basis.
 The goal of financial aid is to award those students who have need and have applied early.
 In some cases there may be additional work study that can be awarded on a case by case basis depending on availability of funds.
 You may contact the Manager of Student Employment directly with those requests as needed.
-Hiring work study students allows you to not have student wages be deducted from your departmental budget but rather, the student is paid by the state or federal government.
+Hiring work study students allows you to not have student wages be deducted from your departmental budget but rather, the student is paid by Ferris State University institutional funds or the federal government.
 Non work study means that wages do come from your budget.
 Because of this, work study students are at a premium resulting in little or no expense of the department in most cases.
 While work study seems to be the most cost effective method to hire students, funding is very limited and most students are hired through the non work study program.
 All students are eligible to be hired through the non work study program as long as they are enrolled at least half time at Ferris.
 We encourage you to post jobs as non work study because it makes the jobs available to many more students and opens up a much larger applicant pool for you to select your employees.

 Posting your job

 When you are ready to post your job you may go directly to the job posting area OR go through the Student Employment channel on MyFSU.
 Either location will allow you to post jobs.
 When you click on the “Submit Vacancy” button your job posting will be sent to the Student Employment office to be reviewed and made available for students to see.